cct-datascience/.github/.github/CONTRIBUTING.md

 * if there are automated CI (Continuous Integration) checks performed, there's no need for reviewers to perform those tasks
 * If the CI performs style reviews (such as using `pylint`) reviewers don't need to do that
 * If the CI performs testing reviewers again don't need to do that.
 However, reviewing test scripts and such can be part of the review
-* Let reviewers know of anything they should ignore (for example: "ignore the man behind the curtain") and why
+* Let reviewers know of anything they should ignore (for example: "ignore the function behind the curtain") and why

 ### Reviewing a Pull Request
 We recommend reading the following before reviewing Pull Requests: https://github.com/margarethchan/Compassionate-Code-Reviews#compassionate-code-reviews